The Mass Function of Dark Halos in Superclusters and Voids: Press--Schechter theory with statistical constraints

-Let us write constrains in a form of linear functionals fixing up a value of the convolved field at a point.
-Since the local extremum is the only constraint we use, we adopt the radially symmetric constraining kernel, and place the point at origin.
-Using this conditions, the functional for $\alpha$-th constraint can be written in form
+Let us write constraints in form of linear functionals, assuming kernels are spherically symmetric and place their centers at origin.
+Using this conditions, the functional for $\alpha$-th constraint can be written as

-Constraints itself are fixed by assigning values to these functionals.
-Actually kernels can depend on a set of parameters characterizing a host halo, like a space scale or some momenta.
-We will not write them as arguments for shortness till next Subsection.
+The constraints itself are fixed by assigning certain values $C_\alpha$ to these functionals.
+Also the kernels can depend on a set of parameters characterizing the host, like a spatisl scale, derivations, or momenta.